Tanzania considers reviving $10 billion port project

 The government of the late president John Magufuli, whom Hassan succeeded after he died in March, had complained that the conditions proposed by the investors, which included Oman’s State General Reserve Fund, were commercially unviable.

-China Merchants, China's largest port operator, said in 2019 that years of negotiations with Tanzania had failed to produce an agreement. [https://reut.rs/2M3EY4K]
+China Merchants, China's largest port operator, said in 2019 that years of negotiations with Tanzania had failed to produce an agreement. [reut.rs/2M3EY4K]

 The port, was to be located in Bagamoyo, about 75 km (47 miles) north of Dar es Salaam.